Estimating shots and variance on noisy quantum circuits: Introduction

 \section{Introduction}

-Quantum computers are expected to provide exponential speed-ups in solving certain problems \cite{Shor_1997, Arrazola_2022}.
-However, the current era of quantum computing, often referred to as the Noisy Intermediate-Scale Quantum (NISQ) era, is characterized by devices with a limited number of qubits that are prone to errors and decoherence \cite{Preskill_2018}.
-Naturally, since the machines are noisy we run each circuit multiple times to get a reliable result.
+Quantum computers are expected to provide exponential speed-ups in solving specific problems \cite{Shor_1997, Arrazola_2022}.
+However, the current era of quantum computing, often referred to as the Noisy Intermediate-Scale Quantum (NISQ) era, is characterised by devices with a limited number of qubits that are prone to errors and decoherence \cite{Preskill_2018}.
+Since the machines are noisy, we run each circuit multiple times to obtain a reliable result.
 The number of times we run the circuit is called the number of shots.
-The ideal number of shots is a tradeoff between the precision of the result and the computational cost of running each shot.
+The ideal number of shots is a trade-off between the precision of the result and the computational cost per shot.

-In this work, we explore the problem of estimating the number of shots required to achieve the desired precision in the results, where precision is quantified by the variance.
-There has been significant work done discussing the convergence of VQEs with unbiased estimators on various algorithms\cite{Peruzzo_2014, Sweke_2020}.
-These convergence studies however apply only to noiseless systems and need to be extended to noisy systems for each run.
-At the same time, there has been work done on the distribution of noise in individual qubits \cite{Burnett_2019, Carroll_2024}.
-Recently there have been more empirical methods used, where the number of shots is determined by running the circuit multiple times and adjusting the number of shots until a satisfactory result is achieved through trial and error\cite{Sung_2020, Brown_2020}, Barron et al. \cite{Barron_2024} have also found better bounds for the overhead in variance due to noise for specific algorithms.
+In this work, we explore the problem of estimating the number of shots required to achieve the desired precision in the results, where the variance quantifies precision.
+There has been significant work on the convergence of VQEs with unbiased estimators across various algorithms~\cite{Peruzzo_2014, Sweke_2020}.
+These convergence studies, however, apply only to noiseless systems and we need to extended them to noisy systems for each run.
+There has also been work done on the distribution of noise in individual qubits~\cite{Burnett_2019, Carroll_2024}.
+Recently, there have been more empirical methods used, where the number of shots is determined by running the circuit multiple times and adjusting the number of shots until a satisfactory result is achieved through trial and error~\cite{Sung_2020, Brown_2020, Barron_2024}.